georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 next child of its parent element.
 It also returns the newly created element.

-Many Inkscape extensions use `SubElement` method to add new elements before version 1.0.
+Many old Inkscape extensions use `SubElement` method to add new elements before version 1.0.
 The `SubElement` method has one more argument `parent` than the `Element` constructor.
 The namespace part of XML is a little annoying to type.
 Here are a few examples.